This is the multi-page printable view of this section. Click here to print.

 This project uses release-please to automate changelog updates per release.
 Due to security restrictions1 in the nutanix-cloud-native GitHub organization, the release process is a little more complex than just using the release-please-action.

 When a release has been cut, a new release PR can be created manually using the release-please CLI locally.
 This needs to be run by someone with write permissions to the repository.
-Create the release-please branch and PR:
+The new release PR can be only created against main or release/* branch.
+Ensure to checkout main or release/* branch locally.
+Create the release-please branch and PR from main or release/* branch:

 make release-please